interlayer-space/structure.elementary/README.md

 - Manipulation: basic interfaces for code that wants to change structure, JSONPatch being an example of such (but obviously with use of this library it would be applicable to any format).
+- Production: interfaces for creating and duplicating structures.

 ## Concepts